The U.S. spends $1 trillion a year to service its debt. Here's why experts say that's a concern.

 How did interest payments get so big?

 In recent years, interest payments on the federal debt have ballooned for two main reasons.
-First, a series of COVID-related spending bills provided $4.6 trillion to individuals and businesses to help them keep afloat during the pandemic, with much of that financed through new debt.
+First, a series of COVID-related spending bills provided $4.6 trillion to individuals and businesses to help them keep afloat during the pandemic, with much of that funding financed through the issuance of new government debt.

 Second, the Federal Reserve started hiking interest rates in March of 2022 to tame high inflation.
 But that also meant the Treasury Department needed to pay higher rates to bondholders, adding to the cost of servicing the nation's burgeoning debt.